Family feud sparked fatal shooting of 16-year-old boy in Chicago, prosecutors say

-CHICAGO - A judge Friday ordered a 19-year-old man held without bond after he allegedly gunned down his 16-year-old neighbor in the Woodlawn neighborhood on the South Side.
+A judge Friday ordered a 19-year-old man held without bond after he allegedly gunned down his 16-year-old neighbor in the Woodlawn neighborhood in Chicago.

 Mario Ford was charged with first-degree murder in the shooting of Uriel Rodger-Knox, which happened Tuesday in the 6200 block of South Greenwood Avenue, police said.